-- You fully understand the risks inherent in an investment in the Securities, including the risk of loss of your entire initial investment. - You can tolerate the loss of some or all of the principal amount of the Securities and are willing to make an investment that may have the full downside market risk as a hypothetical investment in the Underlying. - You believe that the level of the Underlying will appreciate over the term of the Securities and that the appreciation is unlikely to exceed the Maximum Gain. - You understand and accept that your potential return is limited by the Maximum Gain and you are willing to invest in the Securities based on the Maximum Gain set forth on the cover page of this pricing supplement. - You can tolerate fluctuations in the price of the Securities prior to maturity that may be similar to or exceed the downside fluctuations in the level of the Underlying. - You fully understand and accept the risks associated with the Basket Components. - You do not seek current income from your investment and are willing to forgo dividends paid on the Basket Components. - You are willing to hold the Securities to maturity and accept that there may be little or no secondary market for the Securities. - You are willing to assume our credit risk for all payments under the Securities, and understand that if we default on our obligations, you may not receive any amounts due to you, including any repayment of principal.
+- You fully understand the risks inherent in an investment in the Securities, including the risk of loss of up to 90% of the principal amount. - You can tolerate the loss of up to 90% of your initial investment and are willing to make an investment that has similar downside market risk as a hypothetical investment in the Underlying, subject to the Buffer at maturity. - ♦ You believe that the level of the Underlying will appreciate over the term of the Securities and that the appreciation is unlikely to exceed the Maximum Gain. - You understand and accept that your potential return is limited by the Maximum Gain and you are willing to invest in the Securities based on the Maximum Gain set forth on the cover page of this pricing supplement. - You can tolerate fluctuations in the price of the Securities prior to maturity that may be similar to or exceed the downside fluctuations in the level of the Underlying. - You fully understand and accept the risks associated with the Basket Components. - You do not seek current income from your investment and are willing to forgo dividends paid on the Basket Components. - You are willing to hold the Securities to maturity and accept that there may be little or no secondary market for the Securities. - You are willing to assume our credit risk for all payments under the Securities, and understand that if we default on our obligations, you may not receive any amounts due to you, including any repayment of principal.